nailban

 That ultimately the battle is his and he must learn to deal,

-With ugly words and painful wounds that he alone can heal.
+With ugly words and painful wounds that only he can heal.

 I desperately want to protect him,